 Students applying to the MPS program must hold a baccalaureate degree from a regionally accredited college or university.

-Applications to the program must include:
+Applications to the program must include the following:

 Completed applications are reviewed by the MPS Director and Admissions Committee throughout the year.
-The MPS application may be submitted to the School of Professional Advancement after the applicant has consulted with the Health and Wellness Director about the program.
+The MPS application may be submitted to the School of Professional Advancement after the applicant has consulted with the Health & Wellness Director about the program.